liudasbar/Authentity/README.md

 ![Image](https://github.com/liudasbar/Authentity/raw/master/IMG_9554.jpg)

 Authentity has one more security feature enabled.
-That is, related to the details being hidden when application is switched to the *background* state.
-The details are brought back when application state comes back to *foreground*.
+That is, related to the user being shown the initial authentication view when application is switched to the *background* state.
+He needs to re-authenticate when application is reopened.

 ![Image](https://raw.githubusercontent.com/liudasbar/Authentity/master/IMG_9562.PNG)